Isometries/Gallery256/README.md

 # Disclaimer

 This project is a work in progress.
 Many features are not yet implemented.
 This app has never been audited and is not designed to protect against sophisticated adversaries.
-This is intended for use by those whose threatmodel is beyond nosey roomates or techy-savy phone-thiefs.
+This is intended for use by those whose threat model is nosey roomates or techy-savy phone-thiefs.

 # Overview